 Cyclone Gita (2018) was a category 5 storm with winds up to 230 km/h.
 It affected multiple island nations and territories.
 Tonga was the most severely hit and had 2 storm-related deaths.

 Cyclone Winston (2016) was a category 5 storm with winds up to 285 km/h.
 It caused an estimated NZ$1.9 billion in damages and resulted in 44 casualties in Fiji.
-It is the strongest and costliest cyclone in South Pacific history.
+Until Cyclone Gabrielle (2023), it was the strongest and costliest cyclone in South Pacific history.

 Cyclone Pam (2015) was a category 5 storm with winds up to 280 km/h.
 It caused an estimated NZ$370 million in damages and resulted in 16 casualties in Vanuatu.